 Keep a close eye on the project completion times

 Meeting tight deadlines can be tricky, especially in the context of long-term, large-scale and complex deployments.
-Assuming a two-year horizon for your project sounds like a safe plan, but things might get complicated as the management becomes impatient with still no tangible outcomes of the whole undertaking.
+A two-year horizon for your project sounds like a safe plan, but things might get complicated as the management becomes impatient with still no tangible outcomes of the whole undertaking.
 Similarly, cutting corners just to get the project working within a few weeks is likely to hamper a successful IoT adoption.
 Therefore, keeping a balance between being realistic and quick in terms of an IoT project timeline is definitely a make-or-break factor.
-If there are any plug-and-play solutions available that match your project’s assumptions, it might be a good idea not to try to reinvent the wheel and go for a reliable and proven IoT tools.
+If there are any plug-and-play solutions available that match your project’s assumptions, it might be a good idea not to try to reinvent the wheel and go for reliable and proven IoT tools.

 Ensure high quality of data